-It will therefore require businesses, other organisations and individuals to keep their records digitally, using either bookkeeping/accounting software or at the very least on spreadsheets.
-By doing so, HMRC believe that errors will be reduced and, with them, the tax gap.
+It will therefore require businesses.
+Other organisations and individuals to keep their records digitally.
+Using either bookkeeping or accounting software or at least on spreadsheets.
+HMRC believe that errors will reduce and with them, the tax gap.

 When does it come into effect?

-From April 2019 VAT Registered businesses/organisations with a turnover of more than £85,000 will be required to adopt and comply with Making Tax Digital.
+From April 2019 VAT Registered businesses or organisations with a turnover of more than £85,000.
+It will require to adopt and comply with Making Tax Digital.

 Will it affect you or your organisation?

 If you currently do a tax return or VAT returns, then the simple answer is yes.

 Even if you or your organisation or business do not fall within the criteria for digital record keeping and quarterly submissions in April 2019 or April 2020.
 Then your interaction with HMRC tax will still become more digital.

 HMRC is introducing Making Tax Digital VAT gradually.
 Sign up for Making Tax Digital MTD for VAT started from 1 April 2019, affecting VAT registered businesses with a taxable turnover above the VAT threshold of £85,000.